64bit/async-openai/async-openai/README.md

 ## Middleware

-Middleware is supported via Tower ecosystem.
+Middleware is supported via Tower ecosystem, which can be enabled with `middleware` feature.
 See [middleware](MIDDLEWARE.md) for more detail.

 ## Contributing